 Students are automatically charged for health insurance if registered for six or more credit hours.
-Students already covered by another form of health insurance must request a waiver of the university insurance at catalyst.uc.edu to avoid being charged.
+Students already covered by another form of health insurance must waive the university insurance at catalyst.uc.edu to avoid being charged.
+Students are responsible for paying the insurance charge if a waiver is not received by the deadline (third week of the semester).

-Students are responsible for paying the insurance charge if a waiver is not received by the deadline (third week of the semester) and approved by the Student Health Insurance Office.
 The University Health Service policy requires that all students qualified to use the student health facilities have health insurance or indicate their willingness to assume responsibility for medical expenses.
 Health insurance from any carrier may be used to cover portions of charges incurred by insured students receiving care at the health facilities.
 For more information, please refer to uc.edu/uhs/student health insurance.html.